Daio-io/msw-client/README.md

     npm install msw-client --save

-Then use create an instance of the client:
+Then simply create an instance of the client:

 ```javascript
 var MSW = require('msw-client');